 Yes, we ought to be in wonder and in awe.

-But so often we forget about water in our town and our cities until it becomes a problem.
+But so often we forget about water in our cities until it becomes a problem.
 And then, when the problem goes, we forget about the way in which water is the first and the last of God’s great blessings in nature, immediately after creation itself.

 ● Creation comes on the first day, in the story in Genesis, and life begins to have possibilities and to take shape on the second day, when God separates the waters.

 ● The slaves are led from captivity to freedom and promise through the waters of the Red Sea.

 ● The exiles weep and dream of promise by the waters of Babylon.